ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Always blank.

 .. index::
-   pair: VIRPASS XM Line (VIRKIX); Terminal definitions
+   pair: VIRPASS XM Line (VIRKIX); Terminal Definitions

-Terminal definitions
+Terminal Definitions
 ^^^^^^^^^^^^^^^^^^^^

 A VIRPASS XM line for communication with VIRKIX uses a single sub-group of terminals dedicated to outgoing calls.
 Either explicit or repeated definitions can be used.
 The terminals are defined as type 3, compression 2, and the “Possible calls” field must be set to 2.
 The “Relay” field in the terminal definition must contain the name of the VIRKIX relay which will be activated at connection time.
 In the case of incoming X25 calls this relay is defined in the VIRKIX menu “Interface X25” – “Appels X25 entrant”.
 The “Type de line” field in the relay definition must contain the value X25VIRPA (this is the same value as for VIRPASS TCP, which was coded as E25TCPIP in previous versions of VIRKIX).